 Armed with so much anxiety, guilt, and shame, and no one officially willing to evaluate my unique situation’s from a benefit risk perspective, I quit the drugs cold turkey.
 Boy, did that ever back fire.
 Anxiety, at least for me, can be augmented by my state of mind, and just the thought of not having my pharmaceutical crutch made me spiral out of control.
 This state literally took me MONTHS to dig my way out of through hundreds (if not thousands) of dollars in therapy, and hours of meditation.

-Why I Started Taking Drugs for my Anxiety in Pregnancy
+Why I Started Taking Drugs for my Anxiety During my Pregnancy

 Then about a month or so before I finally got in to see the prenatal psychiatry specialist, I realized that the anxiety I was currently harbouring just from the thought alone of not having my medication was not conducive to growing a healthy baby.
 I have no randomized control trial to prove this, but my mama intuition told me that I was doing more damage to my body (and therefore potentially to my baby) walking around on the verge of a perma-panic attack than I was taking an occasional anti-anxiety drug to calm my nerves.

-I made the choice to take my anxiety medication during pregnancy.
+I made the choice to take my medication for anxiety while pregnant.
 Thankfully, when I finally did get to see that psychiatrist specialist (whom I am SO grateful I got to work with), she confirmed that (while again, there wasn’t great evidence either way), she didn’t think my dose was something to worry about either way.
 And while it still took a lot of therapy and self-talk to get myself back to baseline even with the anxiety drugs since I had developed some pretty horrible anxiety associations sans drugs, I slowly started to feel like myself.

 I’m now 10 months postpartum and I am probably in the best place with my mental health and anxiety that I’ve ever been in my life.
-For that reason, I can say – without guilt or shame or self-consciousness – that my choice to take my anti- anxiety medication during pregnancy and breastfeeding was absolutely worth the (likely small, but truly unknown) risk.
+For that reason, I can say – without guilt or shame or self-consciousness – that my choice to take my medication for anxiety while pregnant and breastfeeding was absolutely worth the (likely small, but truly unknown) risk.
 Had I continued dragging on drug-free, my prenatal and postpartum experience could have had a very different ending.

 Leave me a comment below with your thoughts!